radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 This specification does not define a way for clients and servers to negotiate this functionality on a per-connection basis.
 The RADIUS protocol has little, if any, provisions for capability negotiations, and this specification is not the place to add that functionality.

 Without notification, however, it is possible for clients and servers to have mismatched configurations.
 Where a client is configured to accept reverse CoA packets and the server is not configured to send them, no packets will be sent.
 Where a client is configured to not accept reverse CoA packets and the server is configured to send them, the client will silently discard these packets as per {{RFC2865, Section 3}}.
 In both of those situations, the reverse CoA functionality will not be available.
+There may be security issues when it is not possible to disconnect users, or to change their authorization.
+See [](#security-considerations) for some additional comments on this topic.

 Any matched configuration for reverse CoA is therefore identical to the situation before reverse CoA was defined.
 The relevant issues were discussed above in [](#introduction).